Measure your pipe and fittings to identify their pipe size, thread size, schedule, and thread type. Then, find compatible components.

 Connect these fittings to Schedule 40 plastic pipe–they are the industry standard for residential and commercial low-pressure plumbing and water supply applications.
 They are plastic for good corrosion resistance.

 To prevent leaks in threaded connections, apply a sealant to the male threads.
+Threaded connections can be taken apart as needed for maintenance and repair.
 For plastic threads, apply a non-hardening, plastic-compatible sealant.
 Tape or sealants with PTFE are not recommended for plastic-to-plastic connections.
 Note: For fittings that are not rated for pressure, you can use the pressure rating of the plastic pipe as a reference.
 Threaded fittings are limited to 50% of the rated pressure of the pipe.

 Warning: Never use plastic pipe fittings and pipe with compressed air or gas.